peterwoo908/NBA-Game-Outcome-Prediction/README.md

-# NBA-Game-Outcome-Prediction
+# NBA Game Outcome Prediction
-NBA Game Outcome Classification Analysis
+This project is a classification predictive analysis for NBA Game Outcomes (Win/Loss)